5 steps to avoid your company data breaches

 There’s more to data breaches than lost or stolen paperwork; information can be taken from computers, laptops and USB sticks.
 However, it’s estimated 80% of data breaches stem from human error.

 Data breaches are usually unintentionally made by individuals, so it is about taking the appropriate steps to avoid them.
-How businesses dispose of these devices should be a top priority.
+How businesses dispose of these electronic devices should be a top priority.
 Stricter guidelines advise businesses in best practices, yet there are still many cases where companies haven’t managed their records effectively and securely.

 Step 1: Human Error

 Make sure all staff know about data breaches and are aware of what is expected of them to reduce the risk of breaches.
 Ensuring the consequences of not protecting sensitive data are understood.
 This responsibility also applies to temporary, as well as permanent staff.

 Encourage engagement and make training fun.
 Incorporate team games and a short quiz to cement the message, asking staff to sign a document to confirm they have understood.